 With 72 hours ’til opening day, the Minnesota State Fair is short of workers

 On Aug.
-16, the Star Tribune reported that with just a week to the state Fair opening, vendors were having a hard time attracting workers.
+16, the Star Tribune reported that, with just a week until the state Fair opening, vendors were having a hard time attracting workers.

 With the Minnesota State Fair opening next week, perennial top vendor Sweet Martha’s Cookie Jar is still looking for 100 workers to help serve heaping buckets of chocolate chip cookies.